JackDca/Mailpilewiki/Indexing-Mail.md

     # Reset the list of discovery paths to the empty set
     mailpile> unset sources.12345678.discovery.paths

+    # Append to the discovery path list
+    mailpile> append sources.12345678.discovery.paths /my/stuff/is/here
+    ...
+    mailpile> append sources.12345678.discovery.paths /other/stuff/is/her
+    ...

+    # Update an element in the discovery path list
+    mailpile> set sources.12345678.discovery.paths.1 = /other/stuff/is/HERE
+    ...

 See the list of available settings below.